jeso15/Swarm_Navigation_ARGoS/README.md

-This project is about cooperative navigation in robotics swarms.
+# Swarm Navigation in Unstructured Enviroment

+## Abstract

 The presence of many robots in an environment presents unique challenges and opportunities for navigation and can allow for navigation without reliance on pre-existing maps or external guidance systems.
 I focus on a scenario where a single robot must locate and navigate toward a target within an environment of randomly moving